 The hot springs

 There are spas with hot mineral springs all over the island.
-Just a kilometre from Mandraki you can see a vintage – early 20th-century – spa, where the water bubbled out at 55 degrees Celsius.
+Just a kilometre from Mandraki, you can see an early 20th-century, vintage spa.

 This is the name of the island’s acropolis.
-Its magnificent, massive walls, made of black volcanic rock, are really impressive.
+Its massive walls, made of black volcanic rock, are particularly impressive.

 - The caldera and volcano of Nisyros